 So, let’s come to the next topic of this article, the position of a verb in a German sentence.
 Well, in some cases, the verb of a sentence simply has to be at the end of the sentence.
 Luckily, there are some rules determining these cases.
-Now, we will have a look on the two most important ones.
-By the way, there is golden rule you should always remember: The verb in a German main sentence is always at the second position.
+Now, we will have a look at the two most important ones.
+By the way, there is a golden rule you should always remember: The verb in a German main sentence is always in the second position.

 - “müssen” – must